 Now that doctors understand the connection between

 infection, nonsteroidal drug usage, and peptic ulcers, ulcer surgery has become quite rare.
-Most ulcers can be managed and prevented from recurring by testing for and treating H. pylori infection, eliminating nonsteroidal use, and using powerful ulcer healing drugs, such as omeprazole or similar substances.
+Most ulcers can be managed and prevented from recurring by testing for and treating H. pylori infection, eliminating nonsteroidal use, and using powerful ulcer healing drugs, such as proton pump inhibitors.
 However, you may require surgery if, despite several courses of treatment, you still have recurrences or if you have severe complications.
 Complications that might require surgery include:

-BleedingPerforation—A medical emergency.Obstruction—Scarring from peptic ulcers may obstruct flow through the stomach and duodenum.
-This is also a medical emergency.
+BleedingPerforation—Intestinal contents enter into the abdominal cavity.
+This can lead to a serious infection called peritonitis.
+Intestinal perforation is a surgical emergency.Obstruction—Scarring from peptic ulcers may obstruct flow through the stomach and duodenum.
+This is a medical emergency.

-This is used to stop bleeding.
-By passing a lighted scope into your intestinal tract, your doctor can find bleeding areas and treat them.
+Upper gastrointestinal endoscopy is used to stop bleeding.
+A lighted scope is passed into the intestinal tract.
+Bleeding areas can be seen and treated.
 Heat or electricity applied to the area of bleeding usually stops the blood flow.
 Epinephrine can also be applied through the endoscope to help stop bleeding.
 Clips can also be placed on bleeding ulcers to pinch off bleeding blood vessels.

 Vagotomy involves cutting branches of the vagus nerve, which is involved in the production of stomach acid.
 Cutting the vagus nerve can greatly reduce acid production.
 Cutting through the entire nerve, however, can interfere with the stomach’s ability to empty itself, so newer techniques cut only part of the nerve.